I am a website developer, eBay trading assistant, work-at-home mum, writer and crafter.

-It is time to put an end to this; if we cannot ourselves stop the manufacture, at least let's educate ourselves on how to spot a fake Prada handbag, or wallet or pair of shoes for that matter, so we no longer financially support these businesses.
+It is time to put an end to this; if we cannot ourselves stop the manufacture, at least let's educate ourselves on how to spot a fake Prada handbag, wallet, or pair of shoes so that we no longer financially support these fraudulent businesses.

 Here you will be able to learn to tell the very subtle differences between the real genuine article and a really good, or sometimes terrible fake.
-It could ultimately save you thousands of dollars and lots of heartache.
+It could ultimately save you thousands of dollars and a lot of heartache.

 Certificate of Authenticity

 All genuine, brand new, Prada handbags come with two authenticity cards.
 One will be paper and the other a plastic credit card-like card, typically in a small black envelope.
 The latter not only holds details of the bag style but also its serial number.

 Look out for a white dust bag to house your new addition in.
 This will be white and has a soft felt-like feel.